 The Academy has entered into a lease agreement for a facility to house the Academy.
-The lease term is from July 1, 2019 through June 30, 2024.
+The lease term is from July 1, 2021, through June 30, 2026.
 The lease includes variable payments based on 15% of the per-pupil student enrollment amount.
-The amounts paid under the lease was \$730,378 for the year ended June 30, 2024.
-This lease was renewed and has been extended through 2027.
+The amounts paid under the lease was \$1,791,047 for the year ended June 30, 2024.

-The Academy is not a party to any leasing arrangements that meet the criteria for recognizing lease assets or liabilities under GASB Statement No. 87, Leases, based on variable payment structure.
+The Academy is not a party to any leasing arrangements that meet the criteria for recognizing lease assets or liabilities under GASB Statement No. 87, Leases based on variable payment structure.